tkohegyi/orokimadas/config/security/Readme.md

 java -cp jetty-util-9.2.27.v20190403.jar org.eclipse.jetty.util.security.Password Rf7856op
 place OBF part into WebAppServer.java
 (+ build/release)
+Note that it can be used to de-obfuscate the pwd too

 7. set property useHttps=true in xxx.conf.properties

 +1.
 In case you are using local App server, you may instruct Chrome to accept incesure localhost calls: chrome://flags/#allow-insecure-localhost

++2: In case a certificate renewal happens
+- update apache settings to point to new cer and boundle_ca files
+- update web app jks -> need to import key pair PKCS#8 - private key + p7b (PKCS#7) files together.